MoldyMacaroniX/dashword.net/_src/pages/author-terms.md

 You can make changes to or remove your Article, Course, or Author Page by emailing us.
 All changes must be confirmed by us but you can remove your Article, Course, or Author Page at any time.
 All Articles by you that we publish will be available on your unique Author Page.
 Courses will be available on our [Courses page](/Courses/) and you can credit yourself in your Course.

 You can request copies of your Articles, Courses, or Author Page by emailing us.

+Note that any changes you make are also subject to these Author Terms, meaning any content/information you give us are subject to the terms outlined in the previous sections above.

 # Help